 Saturation by step resolution.
-We implement an OTTER-like saturation method where the set of all clauses is split into an active and a passive clause set, and all inferences are performed between a clause, selected from the passive clause set, and the active clause set (for a detailed description see e.g. [22]).
+We implement an OTTER-like saturation method where the set of all clauses is split into an active and a passive clause set, and all inferences are performed between a clause, selected from the passive clause set, and the active clause set (for a detailed description see e.g. [25]).
 Generated clauses are simplified by subsumption and forward subsumption resolution.
 As on a typical run of the saturation method, the given set of clauses is satisfiable (since the set of clauses are originating from the search algorithm needed for the eventuality resolution rule), we do not employ any special clause selection and clause preference technique.
 Instead, passive clauses are grouped according to their maximal literal.

 Indexing.
 In order to speed-up resolution, we group active clauses according to their maximal literal.
-For (multi-literal) subsumption, we employ a trie-like data structure of the same kind that is used for string matching with wild-card characters [2].
-For the current implementation, the subsumption algorithm does not distinguish literals with different attributes, thus providing us only with an imperfect filter whose result is re-checked afterwards.
+For (multi-literal) subsumption, we employ a trie-like data structure of the same kind that is used for string matching with wild-card characters [3].
+For the current implementation, the subsumption algorithm does not distinguish literals with different attributes, thus providing us only with an imperfect filter whose result is re-checked afterward.
+Global clauses are split into the now and next parts that are inserted into the index separately.